Whereiswendy/citibike-challenge/README.md

 ## Project Overview

 This project provides a detailed analysis of the Citi Bike program in New York City for the year 2023.
-The analysis is presented through a Tableau story, which includes various visualizations and insights into usage patterns, trip durations, and user behaviors.
+The analysis is presented through a Tableau story, which includes various visualisations and insights into usage patterns, trip durations, and user behaviours.

 ### Highlights:
 1. **Geographic Distribution of Stations**: